-It would probably be a surprise to some people, but I’m actually a rather sentimental person.
-Growing up I hung onto pretty much any and everything until my parents moved away from my childhood home last year and I couldn’t keep putting off going through all those memories.
-I’m glad that our minimalist mindset was already fairly developed at that point, because otherwise a bunch of stuff would have ended up migrating to the non-existent space we have to work with here.
+It would probably be a surprise to some people, but I'm actually a rather sentimental person.
+Growing up I hung onto pretty much any and everything until my parents moved away from my childhood home in 2013 and I couldn't keep putting off going through all those memories.
+I'm glad that our minimalist mindset was already fairly developed at that point, because otherwise a bunch of stuff would have ended up migrating to the non-existent space we have to work with here.

 As I sifted through so many things with long-forgotten memories attached, I wasn't a bit sorry I had kept them.
 No, I hadn't consciously missed them, but there's no doubt in my mind I would never have remembered many of those little parts of my life without that tie.
 I have a hard enough time remembering most of my life, I can't afford to forget everything!